 While there’s a low risk for solo female travelers in Los Angeles, you should still avoid poorly lit streets, deserted areas, and unsafe neighborhoods at night.
 Be confident and aware of your surroundings as you explore this star-studded city.

 Safest neighborhoods in Los Angeles

 Los Angeles is generally safe, considering its size, and features elegant neighborhoods and family-friendly districts where you’ll feel safe throughout your stay.
-However, it’s not without its fair share of dangerous neighborhoods.
-Below are some of the safest Los Angeles neighborhoods worth discovering and shady areas you might want to stay away from during your trip.
+Below are some of the safest Los Angeles neighborhoods worth discovering.

 Found at the foothill of the Santa Monica Mountains is an affluent residential community of Bel Air.
 Bel Air, along with Holmby Hills and Beverly Hills, makes up what’s known as Los Angeles’ Platinum Tringle, providing a safe haven for wealthy people, the elites, and celebrities.
 Crime here is rare, especially violent crimes, with a crime index 60 percent lower than the regional average, making it safer than most Los Angeles neighborhoods.

 An eclectic mix of residents in Los Angeles lives in Los Feliz.
 It’s a celebrity-packed community that perfectly blends nature with urban development.
 It sits between Silver Lake and Hollywood, not far from the city’s top attractions and the main action.
 Visitors can take a breather in one of America’s biggest urban parks and hit the trails of Griffith Park or enjoy its nightlife and shopping opportunities.